Periods are a pain… literally. But is it normal for dancers to have an irregular (or even nonexistent) cycle?

 Steps to Period Recovery

-Identifying and resolving disordered eating behaviors is one of the first steps you can take to promote a regular period.
-Disordered eating behaviors often include:
+Identifying and resolving disordered eating is one of the first steps you can take to promote a regular period.
+Disordered eating often includes:

 - Dieting or restrictive rules around food.